benhoyt/benhoyt.github.com/writings/2020-06-09-replacing-google-analytics-lwn.md

 <p>GA is by far the biggest player here: BuiltWith <a
 href="https://trends.builtwith.com/analytics/Google-Analytics">shows</a>
 that around 86% of the top 100,000 web sites use it.
-This figure goes down to 64% for the top one million web sites.
+This figure goes down to 64% for the top one-million web sites.
 These figures have grown steadily for the past 15 years, since Google acquired Urchin and rebranded it as Google Analytics.</p>

 <p>In addition to privacy concerns, GA is more complex and feature-heavy
-than some web site owners need; many of them just want to see how much traffic is going to the pages on their site, and from what sources the traffic is coming from.
+than some web-site owners need; many of them just want to see how much traffic is going to the pages on their site, and from what sources the traffic is coming from.
 So it's not surprising that a plethora of simpler, more open tools have taken off in the past few years.</p>